 Skilled Trades Training Fund Gets Name Change & Becomes State Law

 The FY 2019 application period opened on September 12th and closed October 3rd.
-Award recipients should be announced by 12/1/2018.
+Award recipients should be announced by mid-December of 2018.
 If you are an employer interested in taking advantage of this grant, you must file your application through Michigan Works!
-If you are interested in filing next year in Mason, Lake or Oceana counties contact Merri Bennett at firstname.lastname@example.org.
-For Mecosta, Newaygo and Osceloa counties contact Jon Eppley at email@example.com.
+If you are interested in filing next year in Mason, Lake or Oceana counties contact Merri Bennett at email@example.com.
+For Mecosta, Newaygo and Osceloa counties contact Jonathan Eppley at firstname.lastname@example.org.